 Firstly, you have your Source Store.
 This is the store you want to duplicate.
 Then you need to open a new Shopify account, which will be your Destination Store, and where the data will be copied to.
 You can have multiple Destination Stores.

-Before you can perform the store copy, you must be subscribed to Rewind Copy and have it installed in both stores.
+Before you can perform the store copy, you must be subscribed to Rewind Staging and have it installed in both stores.